apollo

 Some foods, such as whole-grain bread slices, cereal, eggs, dairy products, coffee, and tea, may interfere with Iron+folic Acid+cyanocobalamin not working well.
 Thus, it is advised to avoid these foods.

-Folate and vitamin B12 deficiencies usually occur when a person does not follow a proper diet, and vitamin B12 deficiency is more common in the elderly due to poor absorption.
+Folate and vitamin B12 deficiencies often occur when a person does not follow a balanced diet, and vitamin B12 deficiency is more common in the elderly due to impaired absorption.
 Folate is present in higher concentrations in leafy green vegetables, legumes and some fruits, so consume such products.

 Iron is an essential mineral in the body required by red blood cells to carry oxygen to other body cells and tissues.
 By combining with a protein called haemoglobin, it helps in transporting oxygen in the lungs.
 Factors such as pregnancy, blood loss, or low iron intake can reduce the iron supply, leading to anaemia.